conradakunga/Blog/_posts/2025-07-22-sending-email-in-c-net-part-6-testing-smtp-locally-using-papercut.md

 Thus, we can send as many emails as we want without the risk of being **flagged as spam** or encountering **throttling** bottlenecks by the main email providers.

-In the next post, we will look more closely at how **PaperCut** enables the detailed testing of generated emails.
+In the next post, we will look more closely at how **PaperCut** enables the detailed testing of generated email.

 ### TLDR